Donald Trump gambles with late-stage trips to Democratic New Mexico and Virginia - WTOP News

 Independent presidential candidate Robert F. Kennedy Jr. remains on the ballot in New Mexico, and roadside campaign signs for Kennedy popped up across the capital city of Santa Fe in late October, about two months after Kennedy’s withdrawal from the race and endorsement of Trump.

-New Mexico voters have twice rebuffed Trump at the polls, and Democrats hold every statewide elected position, all three congressional seats and majorities in the state House and Senate.
+New Mexico voters have twice rebuffed Trump at the polls, and Democrats hold every statewide elected position, all three U.S. House seats and majorities in the state House and Senate.

+“He just brings us back to what the U.S. needs to be,” Leandra Dominguez of Albuquerque, 45, said before Trump spoke.
+“It’s just fallen apart.
+We just need someone to save us.”

 Virginia was once a battleground